w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-chill.md

 If a validator was unresponsive for an entire session, the validator bond would be chilled in a process known as _involuntary chilling._ When a validator has been involuntarily chilled, it may restrict the validator from being selected in the next election depending on the session in which it was chilled (see considerations above).
 A chilled validator may re-declare the intent to validate at any time.
 However, it is recommended that the validator attempts to determine the source of the chill before doing so.

-Slashing may also result in an involuntary chill, however, in this scenario the validator would also lose their nominations.
-By this action, even if the validator re-declares his intent to validate before session 5, there were wouldn't be sufficient nominations to re-elect the bond into the active set.
+Slashing may also result in an involuntary chill.
+However, in that scenario, the validator would also lose their nominations.
+By this action, even if the validator re-declares its intent to validate before session 5, there wouldn't be sufficient nominations to re-elect the node into the active set.

 Nominators who have the option to renominate a slashed validator using a display row in Polkadot-JS Apps.
 This row is displayed in the "Account Actions" tab for the nominator under a heading that says "Renomination required".